 If you want to keep out of the cold, you can always book a river cruise.
 The boats have a viewing platform and a heated interior, and some offer a hot buffet and/or live music.
 You’ll have the opportunity to view Prague in an entirely different way, and since the longer cruises take place after dark, you’ll see both sides of the city brilliantly illuminated.

-Prague’s Estates Theatre, dating back to the late 18th century, is a perfect choice for an evening at the opera, as is the 19th-century Estates Theatre.
+Prague’s Estates Theatre, dating back to the late 18th century, is a perfect choice for an evening at the opera, as is the 19th-century National Theatre.
 These venues are just right for experiencing one of the famous Czech operas, such as Smetana’s The Bartered Bride or Dvořák’s Rusalka.
 The theaters are both exceptionally well-decorated and well-maintained, and they are very easy to find.

 If your dream is to be married in Prague, you’re in luck!
 Many wedding coordinators offer comprehensive wedding packages.
 If neither of you is Czech, you will have to provide (and apply for) various legal documents in order to be married here, but your wedding coordinator will take care of everything on this end.
 Some couples opt for a symbolic wedding (one which is emotionally binding, but with no legal effect).
 This can be done, and easily.
 If you want the Big One – the one in which you truly “tie the knot” – then, again, you can do it here.
 Wedding offers range from the most basic (ceremony only) to a massive event with family, friends, beautiful premises, catering, a wedding photographer, and basically anything else you want for your special day.
 This includes the all-important wedding cake; several bakers in the city excel at these creations.